 |

-ATEEG is Georgia's nationally-accredited certification program for environmental educators.
+ATEEG is a nationally-accredited certification program for pK-12 teachers, professors, and non-formal environmental educators.
 It consists of three core courses and an independent project.
-The core courses are currently offered in a hybrid format that includes in-person workshops, online-self-paced courses, and synchronous interactive webinars.
+Each core course is offered in a hybrid format that includes an in-person workshop, self-paced modules, and interactive webinars.
+Georgia and out-of-state candidates welcome. |

 Georgia Project WET is a water education program that envisions a world in which action-oriented education enables every child to understand and value water, ensuring a sustainable future.
 Project WET promotes awareness, knowledge, and stewardship of water resources by creating and distributing teaching materials and conducting educators workshops. |